bruceyang2012/Face-detection-with-mobilenet-ssd/README.md

 2. [Face-Alignment-with-simple-cnn](https://github.com/bruceyang2012/Face-Alignment-with-simple-cnn)
 3. [Face-identification-with-cnn-triplet-loss](https://github.com/bruceyang2012/Face-identification-with-cnn-triplet-loss)

-## prepare data
+## Prepare data
 1. You are advised to use CUDA-compatible GPUs to train the model.
 2. Download [WIDER Face](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/) from Official Website , and put it into data_path folder in [face_train.ipynb](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/face_train.ipynb).
 3. [wider_extract.py](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/wider_extract.py) has been modified to show the method of exctracting faces from the datasets.
 It's easy to follow.

+## Requirements
+1. tensorflow >= 2.3
+2. python >= 3.5

-## train
+## Train
 1. Follow [face_train.ipynb](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/face_train.ipynb) step by step.
 You can change the parameters for better performance.
-2. [wider_train_small.npy](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/wider_train_small.npy) and [wider_val_small.npy](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/wider_val_small.npy) are made to testing the network.
+2. [wider_train_small.npy](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/dataset/wider_train_small.npy) and [wider_val_small.npy](https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/dataset/wider_val_small.npy) are made to testing the network.
 If you don't have enough gpu resources, you can also use them for training.

-## test
+## Test
 Here are some testing results.
 It seems good but improvement is still needed.
 For example, the Bbox is a little bit inaccurate.

 <div align=center><img src="https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/output_test/38_Tennis_Tennis_38_683.jpg">    <img src="https://github.com/bruceyang2012/face-detection-with-mobilenet-ssd/raw/master/output_test/2_Demonstration_Demonstration_Or_Protest_2_441.jpg"/></div>